Ixrec/OuterWildsArchipelagoRandomizer/README.md

 The 0.1.x releases fleshed out the Archipelago items and locations: useful, filler and trap items, more base game locations, and a logsanity option for even more locations.
 They also included an in-game tracker for the ship log with in-game descriptions of every item and location (this is much more important for OW than most randomizers since the vanilla game mostly doesn't have "items").

-### 0.2.0+ Patch Goals

 The 0.2.x releases focused on other kinds of randomization besides items and locations, specifically: random spawn, random orbits, random warp platforms, random Eye coordinates, random Dark Bramble layout, random ghost matter, and random in-game hints.

 ### 0.3.0 Goals/Priorities

 The 0.3.x releases will focus on additional content beyond the base game.

-- Echoes of the Eye DLC integration
+- ~~Echoes of the Eye DLC integration~~
-	- This is when we'll decide whether to randomize the flashlight

 - Story/Content mod support

-- After all content is added, consider ideas for "balance features" such as:
+- Minor "balance features" such as:
 	- split translator
-	- progressive signalscope frequencies
+	- progressive signalscope
-	- alternative designs for progression signals

 ### (Non-Programmer) Help Wanted